marcwie/marcwie.github.io/content/_index.md

 ## News

-**07 Dec.
-'20:** Our new paper in [The European Physical Journal Special Topics](https://link.springer.com/article/10.1140/epjs/s11734-021-00011-5#citeas) shows that anticipation of future environmental damages can lead to metastable states of collective behaviour.
+**26 Apr.
+'21:** Our new paper in [The European Physical Journal Special Topics](https://link.springer.com/article/10.1140/epjs/s11734-021-00011-5#citeas) shows that anticipation of future environmental damages can lead to metastable states of collective behaviour.
 It is now published in